-While basics of the Haskell module system are easy to understand, there are certainly interesting corner cases and non-obvious (mis)features.
-In this and the following articles we will explore some curious examples.
+While the basics of the Haskell module system are easy to understand, there are certainly interesting corner cases and non-obvious (mis)features.

-All of these are documented in the Haskell report, but the tricky details are hard to notice and recognize (although I encourage you to read the report nevertheless!).
+All of these are documented in the Haskell report, but the tricky details may be hard to notice.
 Another good read on this subject is A Formal Specification for the Haskell 98 Module System by Iavor S. Diatchki, Mark P. Jones, and Thomas Hallgren.